Round as around as my apple. An apple is out of season.

-Fifteen minutes later, and already differences are becoming more apparent—the light source at the right alone isn't responsible for the yellowing of the untreated apples on the top row at left.
+Fifteen minutes later, and differences are already becoming more apparent—the light source at the right alone isn't responsible for the yellowing of the untreated apples on the top row at left.

-I later did a series of tests with much lower concentrations of citric acid (1 teaspoon per quart of water), which I found more palatable, but they didn't work nearly as well at preventing browning.
+I later did a series of tests with much lower concentrations of citric acid (one teaspoon per quart of water), which I found more palatable, but they didn't work nearly as well at preventing browning.
 I wasn't able to find a concentration of citric acid that prevented browning well enough while also not tasting overly acidic.

 I also did a test of simply rubbing a cut lemon all over the cut surface of an apple.
 You can see a photo of that below in the salt section, but I'll sum the results up now: Skip it, since it adds a heavy lemon flavor to the apple and only marginally reduces browning.

 But here's even better news: Even after rinsing off the salt, the apple and pear slices continue to maintain their fresh white color.
-This means you can soak your fruit in the saltwater for 10 minutes, then rinse it off, pat it dry, and put it out on a cheese platter for at least a couple hours without a major loss in quality.
+This means you can soak your fruit in the salt water for 10 minutes, then rinse it off, pat it dry, and put it out on a cheese platter for at least a couple hours without a major loss in quality.
 Packing a lunch for your kids?
 They'll have fruit that looks freshly sliced for lunch, and they won't come home complaining that it tasted salty!

 Bottom line: Using salt is the most effective method I tested, with the least damage to the apple's texture and flavor.

-And in case you're curious, extreme temperature can also be used to prevent browning, as you can see in the photo above.
+In case you're curious, extreme temperature can also be used to prevent browning, as you can see in the photo above.
 The diced apple at right was blanched for two minutes in boiling water, then drained and shocked with cold water.
 High heat completely shuts down the browning reaction.
-Unfortunately, it also softens the apple considerably and gives it a cooked flavor...because you cooked it.
+Unfortunately, it also softens the apple considerably and gives it a cooked flavor...because you've cooked it.
 If you need the apple for baking, that might be okay, but otherwise it's not a useful method.

-Stick with the salt and you won't need to worry about the browning any more.
+Stick with the salt, and you won't need to worry about the browning anymore.
 Which leaves you plenty of time to repetitively ponder the shape, and not the color, of your apple.